HonestyK/stardewmodding/Unofficial Portraited Changing Skies Beta Interiors edit/README.md

 # Unofficial Portraited Changing Skies Beta Interiors edit

 ## This repository is uploaded for the purposes of demonstrating a usable fix for the **[Portraited Changing Skies Interiors](https://www.nexusmods.com/stardewvalley/mods/30002)** since it was missing some folders and json files.
-DO NOT UPLOAD THIS FOR PERSONAL USE.
+DO NOT USE THIS FOR PERSONAL USE.

 ### How it works: